groue/GRMustache/Guides/compatibility.md

 Syntax extensions
 -----------------

-GRMustache introduces syntaxes that are not blessed by the Mustache specification.
-Some other implementations already provide support for them, though.
-You will have to check their documentation:
+GRMustache introduces syntax that is not defined by the Mustache specification.
+Some other implementations may already provide support for these features (you should check their documentation):

 - **Empty closing tags**, as in `{{#name}}...{{/}}`